Report: Ex-Dolphins HC Adam Gase Expected to Be Named Jets Head Coach

 Gase is still highly respected as an offensive coach and has been since his days as a coordinator with the Denver Broncos and Chicago Bears.
 His 2013 Broncos remains the most productive offense in NFL history with 606 points scored.

+It was an exhaustive process that included countless discussions, but I’m told Jets CEO Christopher Johnson took a phone call on Tuesday night from an especially impressive reference who advocated for Adam Gase: Peyton Manning.

-This made him an obvious candidate once he became available, as Schefter previously noted:
+The experience made him an obvious candidate once he became available, as Schefter previously noted:

 Adam Schefter @AdamSchefter